 Brush and floss

-- Use whitening products regularly, to keep your teeth stain free.
-There are tons of whitening toothpastes and mouthwashes in the market, go for anyone of them which you find appropriate.
-There’s also sugar free gum available in the market, which you can buy and chew all the time, to reduce stains, since they’re designed to help prevent and treat stains on the tooth.
+- Use whitening products regularly, to keep your teeth stain-free.
+There are tons of whitening toothpaste, teeth whitening kits mouthwashes in the market, go for any one of them which you find appropriate.
+There’s also sugar-free gum available in the market, which you can buy and chew all the time, to reduce stains, since they’re designed to help prevent and treat stains on the tooth.
 Since chewing gum produces saliva, it will help your mouth to stay clean and fresh.

 - Drink coffee which has been made from 100% Arabica beans, which are dry processed.
-These beans contain less polyphenols and less caffeine, as well.
+These beans contain fewer polyphenols and less caffeine, as well.

 Visit your dentist